rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 - [DuckDB](https://duckdb.org/) is like a columnar SQLite for OLAP, and it's recently taken the Python/data science communities by storm.
 It's good at in-memory analytics, and you can interact with it like you'd use a Pandas dataframe.
 - [Tigerbeetle](https://tigerbeetle.com/) is a database for distributed financial transactions, and solves a lot of the practical problems (latency, byzantine attacks, etc) that have come out of the Blockchain movement.
 - [RisingWave](https://www.risingwave.dev/docs/current/intro/), currently in beta, is like a PostgreSQL for Kafka and Pulsar users.
 It offers a database for longterm topic storage, querying, and aggregation.
-- [Ensign](https://rotational.io/ensign/), also now in [free beta](https://rotational.app/register), features fully managed eventing for data analytics, making it easier for teams to share data with less beaurocracy and publish data science outputs back to the application.
+- [Ensign](https://rotational.io/ensign/), also now in [free beta](https://rotational.app/register), features fully managed eventing for data analytics, making it easier for teams to share data with less bureaucracy and publish data science outputs back to the application.
 It also offers event persistence and end-to-end encryption by default.

 The main thing that distinguishes PostSQL solutions is that they're not only unapologetically unconventional, they also help solve very real, very timely problems  &mdash; performant and energy-efficient machine learning, strongly consistent high-speed transactions, event persistence, data privacy, and MLOps.